cdrani/blog/_posts/2017-12-07-chrome-extensions-keydrama.md

 **PERMISSIONS**

-In the same manner that when we download apps on our smart devices (phones/tablets), often we will be asked if we consent to the application accessing our mail, contact list, photos, etc, chrome makes it a requirement that users are notified what the extension has access to before they grant the extension "permission" to run on their browser.
+When we download apps on our smart devices (phones/tablets), we are often asked if we consent to the application accessing our mail, contact list, photos, etc.
+Likewise, chrome makes it a requirement that users are notified what the extension has access to before they grant the extension "permission" to run on their browser.
 In our extension we need access to the same urls that the content scripts will run in.
-Additionally, we need permission to access the tabs that the user has open as well as the activeTab that the activates the extension.
+Additionally, we need permission to access the current tab that the user has open.

----

 Now that all of those options have been overviewed, it's time to add them to our manifest.json.
 This will be the state of our file after all the above have been